Need-Based Financial Aid

 Because work-study is not available and budgeted expenses for study abroad may be higher than costs on campus, your loan debt may be higher for the terms you are abroad or for the year overall.
 Additional loans awarded for study abroad are not eligible for Northwestern's Debt Cap.

-Costs not covered by financial aid include: personal travel while abroad, international cell phones or usage charges, and supplementary fees from your program, such as special course fees or housing upgrades.
+Costs not covered by financial aid include but are not limited to: expenses to apply for or renew a passport, personal travel while abroad, international cell phones or usage charges, and supplementary fees from your program, such as optional excursions, special course fees, pre-program language courses, optional pre-sessions or orientations, or housing upgrades.

 International students currently receiving Northwestern financial aid may be eligible to use their aid for affiliated study abroad programs:

 - For study abroad programs that cost more than studying at Northwestern, additional loan funds will be offered to cover the higher cost of your program.
 No additional scholarship assistance is available for more expensive programs.